NullDev/NodeScrambler2001/README.md

 ## Whats the difference between WordScrambler2001 and NodeScrambler2001?

-As far as I know, NodeJS isn't C.
+As far as I know, NodeJS isn't C++.

 <hr>